-Of course we don't think anyone needs to wear makeup on their wedding day (or any other day), but if you're the type who loves a little sparkle, this post is for you…
+Of course we don't think anyone NEEDS to wear makeup on their wedding day (or any other day), but if you're the type who loves getting fancy-faced, this post is for you…

 I'll be doing my own rainbow makeup on my wedding day and thought that it might be nice to share a few of my handy DIY makeup tips…

 You can also use white shimmery eyeshadow as a highlighter by sweeping it over your cheekbone, above the line of your blusher.
 It will give you a beautiful glow and will make your blush look better.
 Add a tiny touch of white eyeshadow to the centre of your cupid's bow, just under your nose, to make your lips look more full and plump (and kissable!).

 2. Don't skimp on the essentials

 I love makeup, a lot, so I also have a lot of it.
 Since I'm not really rich I can't afford the awesome, expensive, cruelty free, totally vegan brands like Urban Decay and Lime Crime.
 However, there are some things that you should spend a bit more money on, because they will take your look to the next level and make sure it stays on all day.

 - Make sure you have a good (eyeshadow) primer/base.
 This will really make sure that your awesome makeup look stays in its spot throughout the entire day.
 I love Urban Decay's Primer Potion and have splurged on that one.